triton-inference-server/pytorch_backend/README.md

 instance in the
 [model configuration](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_configuration.md#instance-groups)
-to ensure that the model instance and the tensors used for inference are assigned to the same GPU device.
+to ensure that the model instance and the tensors used for inference are assigned to the same GPU device as on which the model was traced.